rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 are essential, together with an expensive retribution mechanism.
 Reforms in watchdog (ombudsman-based accountability system) mechanisms are extremely important.
 First of all we need a careful selction process of people who may be ombudsman.
 The section process should be transparent where only persons with integrity are elligible for selection.
 Still there may be disputes.
 For example, parliament and assembly members are elected.
 There are many checks and balances to ensure free and fair election.
-However, we know that about 40% of these lawmakers have criminal records.
-Law is inadequate and there are several loophole possibly Even courts of the country been ineffective to check
+Yet, we know that about 40% of these lawmakers have criminal records.
+Law is inadequate and allows criminals to dance around the legal loopholes to enter  the temples of democracy.
+Even courts of the country been ineffective to check

 I am unsure about the mechanism for checking the trend of cheating by students.
 Many students who need not cheat cannot resist the